Agriculture in Pakistan

 Agriculture is considered the backbone of Pakistan's economy, which relies heavily on its major crops.
 Pakistan's principal natural resources are arable land and water.
 Agriculture accounts for about 18.9% of Pakistan's GDP and employs about 42.3% of the labour force.
 The most agricultural province is Punjab where wheat & cotton are the most grown.
 Mango orchards are mostly found in Sindh and Punjab provinces, making it the world's fourth largest producer of mangoes.

+People rely on diesel to fuel their tractors, and consequently, an increase in diesel prices will further exacerbate their hardships.

+Climate change has begun to exert considerable pressure on Pakistan’s agricultural sector, with rising temperatures, water shortages, and unpredictable weather patterns affecting both crop quality and yield.
+In response, the country has seen the emergence of agritech initiatives promoting modern farming practices such as precision agriculture, solar-powered irrigation, and mobile advisory platforms.
+These digital tools help farmers receive timely weather alerts, market rates, and pest control guidance, particularly in Punjab and Sindh, where farming is most concentrated.
+Efforts are also underway to train farmers in sustainable techniques to enhance resilience and reduce dependency on diesel-powered machinery.

+Pakistan is a net importer of petroleum products, and any depreciation in the value of the rupee against the dollar has also led to higher prices for both petrol and diesel, which are extensively used by the general population.

 Early history

 Barley and wheat cultivation—along with the domestication of cattle, primarily sheep and goat—was visible in Mehrgarh by 8000–6000 BCE.
 They cultivated six-row barley, einkorn and emmer wheat, jujubes and dates, and herded sheep, goats and cattle.
 Residents of the later period (5500 BC to 2600 BC) put much effort into crafts, including flint knapping, tanning, bead production, and metal working.
 The site was occupied continuously until about 2655 BC.

 Irrigation was developed in the Indus Valley civilization (see also Mohenjo-daro) by c.
 4500 BCE.
 The size and prosperity of the Indus civilization grew as a result of this innovation, which eventually led to more planned settlements making use of drainage and sewers.
 Sophisticated irrigation and water storage systems were developed by the Indus Valley civilization, including artificial reservoirs at Girnar dated to 3000 BCE, and an early canal irrigation system from c.2600 BCE.

 Archaeological evidence of an animal-drawn plough dates back to 2500 BC in the Indus Valley civilization.

 All agricultural affairs and activities in Pakistan are overseen and regulated by the Ministry of Agriculture.